adsurkasur/tgatb-habit-tracker/docs/terms-of-service.md

 ## Last updated: August 15, 2025

+**Audit note (2025-12-12):** No changes required to legal terms from the recent code audit.
+Implementation notes: cloud sync uses Google Drive and Firebase components; ensure the privacy policy reflects third-party processing and user consent flows.

 Welcome to TGATB Habit Tracker ("we", "us", "our").
 By using our web and mobile applications, you agree to these Terms of Service.

 ## Use of the App